kihyunee/gut_resistotype/README.md

 ## From reference genomes to annotated ORFs

+For genome assemblies, we used the set of commands that are same with what was used for metagenom assemlbies.

+Snakemake that we used to predict and annotate ORFs in metagenome assemblies is available here [genome ORF snake](https://github.com/kihyunee/gut_resistotype/blob/main/scripts/refgenome_annotation.snake)

+Note that file paths in the snakemake should be adjusted to fit with yours.

 ## From annotated metagenomic ORFs to nomalized abundance (copies per genome, cpg) profile of ARG families in samples